Samuel1505/GSA/README.md

-# GSA - Crypto Prediction Market Platform
+# GSA-Predict

-A decentralized prediction market platform built on Base Sepolia that enables users to create and participate in crypto-related prediction markets with gasless transactions powered by Thirdweb's Account Abstraction.
+A decentralized prediction market platform built on BNB smartchain that enables users to create and participate in crypto-related prediction markets with gasless transactions powered by Thirdweb's Account Abstraction.

 ## 🌟 Overview

-GSA (Gasless Smart Account) is a full-stack Web3 application that combines smart contracts, a gasless transaction relayer, and a modern Next.js frontend to provide a seamless prediction market experience.
+GSA-Predict (Gasless Smart Account) is a full-stack Web3 application that combines smart contracts, a gasless transaction relayer, and a modern Next.js frontend to provide a seamless prediction market experience.
 Users can create markets, make predictions, and earn rewards without worrying about gas fees.

 ### Key Features